Kay Xander Mellish is the author of several books about Denmark and stages popular events about Danish culture and working with Danes.

 Visit the Danish government’s English-language website Nyt i Denmark for official information.

-This blog does not accept paid posts or advertising of any kind.
+This site does not accept paid posts or advertising of any kind.

 Kay grew up in Wisconsin, a US state with 5.7 million people, almost precisely the same population as Denmark.
 Kay graduated magna cum laude from New York University, where she studied journalism and art history.